jreinhardt/bolttools/doc/blt_spec_0_3.rst

 **************************************

 In BOLTS the backend independent data and metadata is separated from the backend specific data.
-The former is held in blt-files_, the latter in database_ directories.
+The former is held in blt-file_, the latter in database_ directories.

 .. _backend: